Antony Thachuparambil: Social career

 Thachuparambil started his career in 1928 as the first Chaplain of Chelakkara, a backward forest area in Thrissur.
 There, he worked among the poor and he built St. Mary's Forane Church, a school for girls (Little Flower Girls High School), a destitute home for children which was later renamed Fr.
 Antony Balabhavan, a convent for nuns, Little Flower Convent and a health clinic which later grew to become Jeevodaya Mission Hospital.

-Beatification
+Beatification process

 Thachuparambil is said to be credited with several miracles which are being considered and verified by Roman Catholic Church.
 His contributions for the overall development of Chelakkara, reportedly irrespective of the caste, creed or colour, were considered by the Roman Catholic Church when deciding upon initiation of his beatification process.
-Paul Pulikkan was appointed the postulator and Antony Thachuparambil was declared a Servant of God by the Roman Catholic Church on 9 December 2009.
+Paul Pulikkan was appointed postulator and Antony Thachuparambil was declared a Servant of God by the Roman Catholic Church on 9 December 2009.
 In December 2020, the diocese court completed the formalities and prepared an 8090-page document detailing the priest's life and works, to be submitted to the Holy See.